ppy/osu-wiki/news/2023/2023-08-12-new-featured-artist-kardashev.md

 **12** mind-altering tracks can be found on [**Kardashev**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/375), including a few beatmap templates that combine certain intro/outro tracks, like [The Approaching of Atonement + Silvered Shadows](https://osu.ppy.sh/beatmapsets/1889320).
 Feel free to start mapping any of these insanely dense songs (at your own risk).

-Speaking of hopeless cries for salvation, we asked [A L E P H](https://osu.ppy.sh/users/6735738) to play the infamous spaced-stream beatmap [Cellar of Ghosts](https://osu.ppy.sh/beatmapsets/1804362) at [COE](/wiki/Community/cavoe's_osu!_event/2023).
+Speaking of hopeless cries for salvation, we asked ::A L E P H::{ user-id=6735738 } to play the infamous spaced-stream beatmap [Cellar of Ghosts](https://osu.ppy.sh/beatmapsets/1804362) at [COE](/wiki/Community/cavoe's_osu!_event/2023).
 See how that went for yourself:

 <div align="center">
     <video width="95%" controls>